cocopaw/qBittorrentDriveLetterChanger/README.md

 # qBittorrent Drive Letter Changer

 ## Overview
 The **qBittorrent Drive Letter Changer** (Version 1.0.1) is a Python script (also available as a standalone `.exe`) designed to update the drive letter for multiple torrents with differing save paths in qBittorrent.
-It addresses the limitation of the qBittorrent GUI’s "Set Location" function, which only supports updating multiple torrents with the same save path.
+It addresses a limitation of the qBittorrent GUI’s "Set Location" function, which only supports updating multiple torrents with the same save path.

 ## Features
 - Updates drive letters for torrent save paths in qBittorrent via its WebUI API.